smittal6/i3d/README.md

 [Not thresholding the output currently]

 - flyflow:
-Use only 2 channel Reichardt output for rgb data in /mnt/data1/UCF-101
+    - Use only 2 channel Reichardt output for rgb data in /mnt/data1/UCF-101
+    - With flyflow and specifying more than 2 rdirs, by default mean will become active to ensure model integrity.
+That is for the first layer of convolutions, weights will be averaged, and then finetuned.
+    - rdirs convention:
+        * 0,1: vertical(1), vertical(-1)
+        * 2,3: diagnol1(2), diagnol1(-2)
+        * 4,5: horizontal(3), horizontal(-3)
+        * 6,7: diagnol2(4), diagnol2(-4)

 ## List details